Vault Format¶

 Recovery Direction¶

-The current wallet-style recovery implementation uses a single 24-word BIP39 phrase.
+The current wallet-style recovery implementation uses a single 24-word BIP39 phrase generated from 256 bits of vault-owned entropy.
+Backup packages preserve the encrypted mnemonic keyslot metadata but do not export the phrase or raw entropy.
 The vault file format does not need to change again to support stronger future recovery.

 If the project adopts split recovery later, the likely direction is SLIP-0039 style split recovery rather than replacing the underlying SQLite format.
 That would change the recovery keyslot type, not encrypted item storage.